-In recent COVID-19-months many of us are working from home facing a completely new working culture.
-While the first reaction often was enthusiasm because we are saving so much time that we normally would have spent commuting between work and home after a couple of weeks we notice a difference: Working from home sometimes often is not as efficient as in the office.
-The reason: Only few of us have a home office setup that provides us with everything we need for concentrated, creative and efficient working.
+In the last COVID 19 months, many have moved to home offices and are experiencing a completely new work culture.
+Many have redesigned their workrooms to meet the new demands.
+While the first reaction was often enthusiasm because we save so much time that we would normally have spent commuting between work and home, after a few weeks we notice a difference: working in a home office is sometimes not as efficient as working in an office.
+The reason for this: very few of us have home office equipment and suitable office furniture that offers us everything we need for concentrated, creative and efficient work.

 The following tips will help you create a working space where you reach full focus and maximal efficiency.

 Probably most of us don’t have an entire room for their home office or guest room that they could re-style .
 But here’s the good news: You can really make use of any unused space in your house.
 If there’s no spare room you can dedicate to your home office you can also use the guest room and transform it.
 You can also furnish your home office according to Feng Shui and enjoy inner peace while working.

 Alternatively you can use the empty space between two walls or under the stairs in order to create a nice working environment.

 Often we do have “dead corners” in living room or bedroom which provide enough space for a small writing desk and chair.
 Remember: There’s almost no space too little.
 Just get creative and challenge your imagination!